 What follows is from the Sutra Spoken on the Diamond Jewel Platform, better known as The Platform Sutra.
 In the year of his death, 713, Hui-neng, the Sixth Patriarch, caused this platform to be erected so that he could give his final sermons.
 He intended the teaching to be taken down, reproduced and disseminated as the exposition of the Sudden School of Mahayana Buddhism.
-The Sixth Patriarch is held in such high esteem that the teaching was given the title of Sutra, which is otherwise reserved for teachings attributed directly to the Buddha.
+The Sixth Patriarch is held in such high esteem that the teaching was given the title of Sutra, which is otherwise reserved for teachings attributed to the Buddha.

-Although there have been several translations of The Platform Sutra, I like the translation by Philip B. Yampolsky (1967, Columbia University Press), although the translation by Price and Wong is excellent and has a story about a layman sent by monks of Shen Hsiu’s Northern School to murder Hui-neng.
+Although there have been several translations of The Platform Sutra, I like the translation by Philip B. Yampolsky (1967, Columbia University Press), although the translation by Price and Wong is excellent, and it has a story about a man sent by monks of Shen Hsiu’s Northern School to murder Hui-neng.
 The controversy over Hui-neng’s Southern School, known as the “Sudden Teaching” or “Direct Teaching” (tun-wu means abrupt awakening) and Master Shen Hsiu’s Northern School, known as the “Gradual School,” is discussed in Chapter VIII of the Price-Wong translation of The Platform Sutra.

 The Dharma taught by Hui-neng

 12. “I was predestined to come to live here and to preach to you officials, monks and laymen.
-My teaching has been handed down from the sages of the past; it is not my own personal knowledge.
+My teaching has been handed down from the sages of the past; it is not my own knowledge.
 If you wish to hear the teachings of the sages of the past, each of you must quiet his mind and hear me to the end.
 Please cast aside your own delusions; then you will be no different from the sages of the past.”

 (135) The Master Hui-neng called, saying: “Good friends, enlightenment (bodhi 菩提) and intuitive wisdom (prajna 般若) are from the outset possessed by men of this world themselves.
 It is just because the mind is deluded that people cannot attain awakening to their self.
 They must seek a good teacher to show them how to see into their own natures.
-Good friends, if you awake to prajna, bodhi will be achieved.
+Good friends, if you awake to prajna, enlightenment will be achieved.